Skip to main content

 • An MCP server URL (hosted by a third party or self-hosted)

-• Any required authentication credentials (API key, Bearer token, etc.)
+• For API Key servers: any required credential (API key, Bearer token, etc.)

 Setup Guide